-- the operational and commercial management of transport systems and services, including specific elements of those systems and services and the differences between public and private provision and how they interface - how technology (e.g. Mobility as a Service) is changing the way in which transport systems are operated and managed - current statutory and regulatory requirements, guidance, best practice and procedures relating to the operational and commercial management of transport systems and services - how to assess the possible impacts of laws, regulations, staff agreements and similar constraints on implementing changes in transport system management - the impact of new and emerging technologies on the operation and management of the transport network - cycle-sharing and car-sharing pedestrian and cycle routes and networks bus location and arrival time systems

-- the changing nature of the logistics industry, and how it is driven by retail and technological trends - the nature of commercial risk in transport operations and how to manage it - different approaches to financial transactions in transport systems and other user charging - how to identify possible sources of, and bid for, funding for management schemes for transport.
+- the operational and commercial management of transport systems and services, including specific elements of those systems and services and the differences between public and private provision and how they interface - how technology (e.g. Mobility as a Service) is changing the way in which transport systems are operated and managed - current statutory and regulatory requirements, guidance, best practice and procedures relating to the operational and commercial management of transport systems and services - how to assess the possible impacts of laws, regulations, staff agreements and similar constraints on implementing changes in transport system management - the impact of new and emerging technologies on the operation and management of the transport network - cycle-sharing and car-sharing - the changing nature of the logistics industry, and how it is driven by retail and technological trends - the nature of commercial risk in transport operations and how to manage it - different approaches to financial transactions in transport systems and other user charging - how to identify possible sources of, and bid for, funding for management schemes for transport.